Importance sampling for a simple Markovian intensity model using subsolutions: Model and problem formulation

-for $a_1,\dots ,a_d$ and $b$ in $\R _+$.
-The vector $a = (a_1,\dots,a_d)$ is supposed to reflect the default intensities in the $d$ different homogeneous groups whereas $b$ determines the contagion effect of the total number of defaults on the entire portfolio.
-The model \eqref{eq:Model} is a minor generalization of that used in the examples in \cite{CarmonaCrepey}, in that different groups are allowed to have different intensities $a_i$.
-In \cite{CarmonaCrepey}, the authors hint at a model of the form \eqref{eq:Model}, with inhomogeneous groups, but never explicitly state or consider any such examples.
+for $f$ in some suitable class of functions.
+The process $Q^{n}_{j}(t)$ represents the number of jumps in the $j$th group up to time $t$.
+The form \eqref{eq:Model} is motivated by \cite{CarmonaCrepey}, where it is used for modelling credit risk.
+Therein the process $Q^n$ counts the number of defaults in $d$ subgroups of obligors, out of a portfolio of $n$ obligors.
+The vector $\mathbf{a} = (a_1,\dots,a_d)$ characterises the default intensities in the $d$ different groups, whereas $b$ determines the contagion effect of the total number of defaults on the entire portfolio.
+The model \eqref{eq:Model} is a generalisation of the one used in the examples in \cite{CarmonaCrepey}: here different groups are allowed to have different intensities $a_i$.
+In \cite{CarmonaCrepey}, the authors hint at a model of the form \eqref{eq:Model}, with intensities differing between groups, but never explicitly state or consider any such examples.
+A similar collection of models is also considered in \cite{BGG15}.
+Therein the dependence structure does not allow for the type of contagion effect caused by the exponential term in \eqref{eq:Model}, however they consider more general jump-diffusion models. }